 Resources for Substance Abuse Treatment Centers

 Many unexpected issues came with COVID-19 for those who run substance abuse treatment facilities or hold recovery support meetings.
-The search to find toilet paper is just one of them.
-Therefore, how do we provide support to those in need while maintaining properly sanitized facilities and enforcing social distancing?
+The search to find the toilet paper is just one of them.
+Therefore, how do we support those in need while maintaining properly sanitized facilities and enforcing social distancing?
 Here are a few options to consider:

 Employ the use of online conferencing.
-Resources like Zoom and Google Hangouts make it affordable and accessible for large groups of users to talk to each other.
+Resources like Zoom and Google Hangouts make it affordable and accessible for large users to talk to each other.
 You can even video chat and see each other in real-time.
 This is a great way to hold a group meeting or even a one on one therapy session.

 Treatment During COVID-19